junxit/us-congress-bills-111/bill.md

     >     - **(C)** *National Driver Register records* In accordance with section 30305(b)(8) of this title, from the chief driver licensing official of a State, information concerning the motor vehicle driving record of the individual.
     >   - **(3)** *Written consent; release from liability* An air carrier—
     >     - **(A)** shall obtain the written consent of an individual before accessing records pertaining to the individual under paragraph (1); and
-    >     - **(B)** may, notwithstanding any other provision of law or agreement to the contrary, require an individual with respect to whom the carrier is accessing records under paragraph (1) to execute a release from liability for any claim arising from accessing the records or the use of such records by the air carrier (other than a claim arising from furnishing information known to be false and maintained in violation of a criminal statute).
+    >     - **(B)** may, notwithstanding any other provision of law or agreement to the contrary, require an individual with respect to whom the carrier is accessing records under paragraph (1) to execute a release from liability for any claim arising from accessing the records or the use of such records by the air carrier in accordance with this section (other than a claim arising from furnishing information known to be false and maintained in violation of a criminal statute).
     >   - **(4)** *Reporting*
     >     - **(A)** *Reporting by Administrator* The Administrator shall enter data described in paragraph (2)(A) into the database promptly to ensure that an individual’s records are current.
     >     - **(B)** *Reporting by air carriers and other persons*